mitsuhiko/lucumr/2010/12/5/not-so-stupid-template-languages.rst

 arbitrary Python models into the template there will always be ways to trigger queries.

-Jinja2 allows you to easily prevent that from happening by using a sandboxed environment and overriding the callback functions.
-In fact, preventing queries from model attributes could probably be prevented from happening in less than 10 lines of code.
-If one would argue that the sandbox adds inacceptable overhead I could generally agree for some kinds of applications.
+Jinja2 allows you to easily prevent accidental queries by using a sandboxed environment and overriding the callback functions.
+In fact, preventing queries from model attributes could probably be implemented in less than 10 lines of code.
+If one would argue that the sandbox adds inacceptable overhead, I could generally agree.
+At least for some kinds of applications.
 At the same time however there is no reason why you shouldn't use such a sandbox during development and disable it for the production system.

-In general I have seen some really horrible and bad abuse of the Django template language that I would argue the bus factor is a much harder problem in the Django template world than anywhere else.
+I have seen some really horrible and bad abuse of the Django template language which leads me to the believe that the bus factor is a much harder problem in the Django template world than anywhere else.
 Undocumented custom template tags written by someone on the project doing some things in one way and other things in a different way, not behaving as intended but still in use are very, very common.
 It becomes especially hairy if people start using custom template tags in internationalized applications where suddenly they can't use particular constructs in block translation blocks.
-Then tags are extended to now also write into variables and not render anything and because the intended syntax clashes due to the custom parsing code with stuff that was already valid before inconsistent syntax rules become the norm.
+Then tags are extended to now also write into variables and not render anything.
+Worse: because the intended syntax clashes due to the custom parsing code with stuff that was already valid before leads to inconsistent syntax rules.
 A giant mess.

 I'm not arguing there that Django's template system would be bad, I think it's good enough for what it does.
 I however disagree strongly with the